18. Competing After A Suit Opening¶

 Without values, of course, you are off the hook and can pass.

-An advanced agreement is that the 2N reply asking for the second suit shows a good hand, while 3♣ asks for the second suit.
-A bid like 3♣ is a “pass or correct” bid; the Michaels bidder will pass if his second suit is clubs.
+An advanced agreement is that the 2N reply asking for the second suit shows a good hand, while 3♣ asks for the second suit intending to pass.
+A bid like 3♣ is called a “pass or correct” bid; the Michaels bidder will pass if his second suit is clubs.

 Unusual 2NT¶